EnergizeStatistics/capstone-csca5028/README.md

 We provide custom StatsD metrics for [the responsiveness of the carbon intensity API we're polling](https://github.com/EnergizeStatistics/capstone-csca5028/blob/854bbe43f44c258028d5d52373fbc57077d33fcc/src/fetch_data.py#L60-L63), for [our own statistical calculations](https://github.com/EnergizeStatistics/capstone-csca5028/blob/cbb64f58b7ce0262a1917f48981da6491ace58ec/src/time_series_analysis.py#L79-L81), as well as general usage statistics.
 Flask also provides some standard StatsD metrics.
 Each of the add-on services has its own built-in metrics.
 This section aims to help you find all of these.

+### JawsDB

-JawsDB provides just basic service health information:
+JawsDB provides just basic service health information.
+You can get here by clicking "JawsDB MySQL" in the Heroku's resources tab:

 ![jawsdb](documentation/assets/jawsdb%20mysql%20dashboard.png)

+### RabbitMQ
+RabbitMQ metrics are offered by the CloudAMQP add-on: Heroku dashboard -> Resources tab -> Add-ons -> CloudAMQP -> RabbitMQ Manager (big green button).

-The RabbitMQ add-on has a management interface that shows metrics.
-The most informative stats about our Celery queue can be found under Queues and Streams:
+The most informative stats about our Celery queue can be found by navigating even further: Queues and Streams -> celery (find it in the table).

+You of course won't see much data if you haven't performed much activity, and you may need to adjust the window from the default of "Last minute."

 ![Rabbit MQ dashboard](documentation/assets/Rabbit%20MQ%20dashboard.png)

 Graphite is where you can find our custom metrics, our standard StatsD metrics, and also Graphite's own metrics.

+You can find these from: Heroku dashboard -> Resources tab -> Add-ons -> Hosted Graphite -> Dashboards -> Graphite

-Since some of these are custom metrics, they won't be on any dashboard by default, and you'll need to drag them from the tree to create a graph.
+Since some of these are custom metrics, they won't be on any dashboard by default, and you'll need to add them individually.
+The easiest way to do this I find is to enable a visual interface by selecting Dashboard -> Configure UI -> Navigation Mode -> Tree (left nav).
+Extend the tree on the left and click metrics to add them to the dashboard.
+See the below screenshot for some likely relevant metrics.

 To help make the data more apparent, I suggest zooming into a small window of time (2h or so) and perhaps choosing area charts since the dots are so scarce that they can be easy to overlook otherwise.

 ![Graphite metrics](documentation/assets/Graphite%20metrics.png)